kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/06-webpack/49-avoid-global-modules.md

 `$ npm uninstall -g babel-cli live-server`

-* Try to run eiter one
+* Try to run either one

 `$ babel` or `$ live-server`